 One thing that really got me going with these tanks was their simple assembly.
 I often find myself getting distracted when working on models that have overly-complex assembly, as my favourite part of the hobby is really painting – and specifically completing painting – the detail work.
 Followed by gaming (which I don’t get to do nearly as often as I’d like).
 Modelling and assembly can be fun, but as much as I love multi-part HIPs figures and so forth, I’d be just as happy to have almost all figures come pre-assembled so I can just get to the painting.
 These really are very simple kits, so the assembly for all three was done in a day so I could get onto the fun of painting them.

 These kits aren’t super-detailed, and won’t win any prizes in any modelling shows – nor will this paint work – but for the purposes of gaming they’re just fine.
-I found I enjoyed painting these up with their military greens, rough damage and weathering more than I’ve enjoyed painting any 40k tanks ever as well.
+I also found I enjoyed painting these up with their military greens, rough damage and weathering more than I’ve ever enjoyed painting any 40k tanks.

 And now – some action shots!